camunda/camunda-bpm-examples/usertask/task-form-embedded-json/Readme.md

-# Serialized json in Embedded Forms
+# Json  Variables in Embedded Forms

-This example demonstrates how to work with serialized json in embedded forms.
+This example demonstrates how to work with json variables in embedded forms.

 ## Creating a Json Variable in a Start Form